 Oceans are vast and contain too many creatures with stingers or sharp teeth to list.
-However, a few creatures have particularly frequent and/or dangerous interactions with humans.
-Many of these live in warm, shallow water where swimmers and snorkelers are likely to encounter them.
+However, some creatures have particularly frequent or dangerous interactions with humans.
+Many of these animals live in warm, shallow water where swimmers and snorkelers are likely to encounter them.

 Jellyfish, anemones, and corals all have tentacles.
 Each tentacle is covered with individual stingers called nematocysts.
-Jellyfish fire their venomous stingers into prey and sometimes into the legs of swimmers.
+Jellyfish generally fire their venomous stingers into prey, but sometimes they come into contact with swimmers.

 California cones are snails that have a venom-injecting tooth.
 When a person picks up a cone, it responds by poking its tooth into the offender.

 Reactions include swelling, numbness, blurred vision, and respiratory failure.
 In rare instances, a person may experience cardiac arrest.